-Model error is defined for each GCM as the difference between the F1 and F2 filtered simulations and the associated standardized high-frequency Sahel index time-series (see Fig. 2a) is constructed.
-Although there is considerable variability across models, the correlation of the multi-model sum of the model error indices with that of the individual models is 0.62, and there is consensus in the sign of the model error in some years.
-Correlation of the SST with the multimodel sum of the model error indices (Fig. 2b) shows small positive (maximum value ~ 0.4) correlations off the coast of West Africa.
+Model error is defined for each GCM as the difference between the F1 and F2 filtered simulations and the associated standardized high-frequency Sahel index time-series (see Fig. 2a).
+Although there is considerable variability across models, the correlation of the multi-model sum of the model error indices with that of the individual models is 0.6, and there is consensus in the sign of the model error in some years.
+Correlation of SST with the multi-model sum of the model error indices (Fig. 2b) shows small positive (maximum value $\sim 0.4$ ) correlations off the coast of West Africa.
 The sign of the correlation means that warm SST near the West African coast is associated with a positive error in the GCM simulated Sahel index.
-The largest positive value of the mean model error index occurs in JAS 1984, the driest of the drought years, when several of the GCMs overestimated Sahel precipitation (Fig. 2a).
-The SST of 1984 was anomalously warm in the Gulf of Guinea and off the coast of Senegal, exceeding 27°C (see Figs. 3a,b).
+A large positive value of the mean model error index occurs in JAS 1984, one of the driest of the drought years, when several of the GCMs overestimated Sahel precipitation (Fig. 2a); the error of 1984 was also observed in the French model ARPEGE and discussed in Garric and Déqué [2002].
+The 1984 SST was anomalously warm in the Gulf of Guinea and off the coast of Senegal, exceeding 27°C (see Figs. 3a,b).
 CMAP estimates show positive rainfall anomalies in the Guinea coast region (consistent with the warm SST anomalies in the Gulf of Guinea) and negative rainfall anomalies in the Sahel region and off the coast of Senegal (see Fig. 3c).
 However, the GCMs, while simulating dry conditions in part of the Sahel region, simulated wetter conditions on the coast near the warm SST anomalies; the precipitation anomaly of the ECPC GCM is shown in Fig. 3d.
-Warm local SST appears to be associated with spurious enhanced GCM simulated precipitation.
+One possible explanation for the error in the GCM Sahel simulation is that the response to SST forcing in the Guinea Gulf is too strong and effects the Sahel region.
+Also the GCMs may be responding to warm SST near the coast of Senegal.
 The negative precipitation anomalies over ocean in the CMAP estimate are based on satellite data and may reflect decreased cloudiness that may be related to the coincident positive SST anomalies.
 Also reduced Sahel rainfall is associated with weak monsoon flow, driving less oceanic upwelling in the Guinea Dome region and resulting in warmer local SST [Fontaine et al., 1995; Signorini et al., 1999].
-Either mechanism gives SST that is negatively correlated with local preciptation which is difficult to represent in the SST-forced GCM simulations.
+Either mechanism gives SST that is negatively correlated with local precipitation which is difficult to represent in the SST-forced GCM simulations.